ddella/open-smart-joystick/README.md

 ## Getting Started

+These instructions will get you a copy of the new firmware into the OPEN-SMART remote.

+### Prerequisites

 To install this firmware into the wireless joystcik remote you need to have a bootloader.
 The remote uses an ATmega8 MCU.
 The easiest bootloader to install is the [optiLoader](https://github.com/WestfW/OptiLoader) To install the optiLoader follow the instruction [here](https://www.electronoobs.com/eng_arduino_OptiLoader.php).